quotequack/forcepaste/README.md

 ## Why?
 I made this because I was annoyed that I could not paste text into a textbox that did not allow pasting.
 This is a simple and reliable solution to this problem.
 ## Compatability
-The program has only been tested in wayland linux but sicne it uses enigo it most provably works in other environments as well.
+The program has only been tested in wayland linux but since it uses enigo it most probably works in other environments as well.q
 ## Installation
 Dependencies: Cargo and rust.
 ```